 The 60-second version

 Balance is a skill that declines steadily after age 50 and accelerates after 70, and the consequences (falls, fractures, hospitalisation, mortality) are large enough that balance training is one of the highest-leverage exercise interventions for older adults.
 The 2019 Sherrington et al. Cochrane meta-analysis pooled 108 trials (n=23,407 older adults); balance training programs reduced fall rate by ~24% across community-dwelling adults Sherrington 2019.
-The 2015 Lesinski et al. meta-analysis showed clear how the dose changes the result: at least 11–12 weeks of training, with sessions 2–3x per week, ~30–60 minutes per session, produced the largest balance and falls outcomes Lesinski 2015.
+The 2015 Lesinski et al. meta-analysis showed clear dose-response: at least 11–12 weeks of training, with sessions 2–3x per week, ~30–60 minutes per session, produced the largest balance and falls outcomes Lesinski 2015.
 The honest practical points: balance is more trainable than most assume; proprioception responds to specific challenge; combined balance + strength + endurance programs (e.g., Otago) beat balance work alone.
 This article covers the evidence, the protocols with reasonable data, and how to integrate balance work into existing routines for adults 50+ and athletes.

 Why balance matters